Business Automation for Small Teams (2026 Guide)

 Revenue impact:

-- Faster lead response = higher conversion (responding within 5 minutes vs. 5 hours makes a significant difference in close rates)
+- Faster lead response = higher conversion (responding within 5 minutes vs. 5 hours makes a significant difference in how many leads you close)

 - Fewer dropped leads = more opportunities